-Dr. Joshua D. Kneifel is an economist in the Office of Applied Economics of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
-Dr. Kneifel joined the staff at NIST's Office of Applied Economics from the University of Florida in 2008.
+Dr. Joshua D. Kneifel is an economist in the Applied Economics Office of the Engineering Laboratory (EL) at the National Institute of Standard and Technology (NIST).
+Dr. Kneifel joined the staff at the Applied Economics Office from the University of Florida in 2008.
 His research at NIST implements whole building energy simulation, life-cycle costing, and life-cycle environmental assessment to determine the economic and environmental consequences of increasing the energy efficiency of building construction.

 Applied Economics Office